Navigating DORA Compliance: Software Development Requirements for Financial Services Companies

 The 5 Key Software Development Requirements

 DORA compliance covers many areas.
-Here we would like to take a closer look at how the wider guidelines specifically affect software development operations and processes.
+Let’s take a closer look at how the wider guidelines specifically affect software development operations and processes.
 To bring this from theory into practice, we present each of the five core pillars and suggest what steps to take to ensure compliance from a software development perspective.

 Financial companies often rely on third-party providers for software and technology-related services.
 To comply with DORA, it’s essential to perform due diligence on their suppliers’ security practices, stipulate contractual adherence to security and resilience standards, and monitor third-party security practices.

-JFrog helps ensure DORA compliance across your software supply chain (click to enlarge)
+JFrog helps with DORA compliance across the software supply chain (click to enlarge)

 Coding for DORA: Putting it into Practice